has been around since 1969

 By 1998, the venerable franchise had become moribund although multiple incarnations of the TV series were airing in syndication (as they had for decades), nothing new had been made since Arabian Knights.
 Hanna-Barbera

 output at the time had been highly reduced under Turner and most of funding going to the shows Cartoon Network

 Studios was making as a part within the larger company.
 Similarly to what was created with Jonny Quest: The Real Adventures

 the time was right to tap into a new era for the studios best-selling property.
 The first fruit of this will be forever remembered as Scooby-Doo on Zombie Island

 .
 This movie was received well enough to kick-start a complete revival of the franchise over the next several years – three animated TV series, two live-action theatrical films, two live-action TV-movies, and at least

 one new Direct-to-Video cartoon per year each year since 1998 (it averages out to about one every nine months).

-The quality of these films is variable, but quite a few of them have been accepted by fans, particularly the Darker and Edgier
+Most of them have been well accepted by fans, particularly the Darker and Edgier

 Here are all the Direct-to-Video films: